Keto Pasta Salad

 • Cook your pasta as directed, until just al dente.
 Drain and set aside for 10 minutes.

-• Add the pasta into a mixing bowl.
-Add the remaining ingredients, except for the dressing, until combined.
+• Add the pasta to a mixing bowl.
+Add the black olives, green olives, grape tomatoes, red onion, mozzarella cheese, salami, and parmesan cheese.
 Add the dressing and mix until just incorporated.

 • Transfer to a salad bowl and serve immediately, or refrigerate it for at least an hour, to chill.